Organ Recitals

 2022

-Alex studies the organ with Ann Elise Smoot, and the piano with Marie-Noëlle Kendall.
-He has given recitals in Cambridge, London and Oxford, and looks forward to the tours and recordings with the College Choir.
-His other interests include cross-country running and learning foreign languages.
+Alex studies the organ with Ann Elise Smoot and the piano with Marie-Noëlle Kendall, and has performed as a solo recitalist across the south of England.
+His other interests include cross-country running and foreign languages.

 Share this